ArjunTomar-G/SNR_UAS/README.md

 # SNR_UAS
-The programs task is to Identify multiple objects from an input image for Search and rescue
+The program's task is to Identify multiple objects from an input image for Search and rescue